icpc/ccs-specs/Contest_API.md

 similar sets of endpoints.
 Some examples:
  - A contest management system will support at least contests and teams, and may support other configuration endpoints.
- - A Contest Control System (CCS) will support at least submissions, judgements, and dependencies of these, as well as scoreboard and event-feed.
+ - A CCS will support at least submissions, judgements, and dependencies of these.
+It will likely support a scoreboard, and usually an event-feed.

 Separate specifications (for example, the CCS System Requirements) will provide more information on which endpoints and properties